December 2021 update: Efra Committee call for evidence

 We submitted a robust response to the call for evidence and also worked with key industry partners to submit a joint response.

 Efra Committee rules prevent us from publishing our response before it does, but we will update this page with our response as soon as possible.

 The committee will now hold an oral evidence session with stakeholders on 11 January to explore the issue further.

-Following NFU lobbying, on 25 August Defra updated the RPS content on its website to include a new statement from the Environment Agency on how farmers should approach spreading manures this autumn.
+Following NFU lobbying, on 25 August Defra updated its website to include a new statement from the Environment Agency on how farmers should approach spreading manures during the autumn.

-The statement includes the following hierarchy of actions:
+The statement included the following hierarchy of actions:

 - If you can follow Rule 1 of Farming Rules for Water, then you do not need to use the RPS – carry on with your planned activities.

 - If you can follow the conditions in the RPS – tell the Environment Agency you are using the RPS as described in the ‘contact’ section, and carry on with your activities.